TBD54566975/experimental-remittance-bot/README.md

 eg on linux you can run: `docker run -p 11434:11434 ollama/ollama` on macos `ollama serve` (or run the application)

-2. Install requirements.txt
+2. Install deps

-`pip install -r requirements.txt`
+`pip install streamlit`

 3. Run `streamlit run streamlit.py` to run the app.
 The first time you access it it may take a while as it downloads the appropriate model.
 You can set OLLAMA_HOST to point to `hostname:port` for the ollama server.